global-asp/asp-source/en/0005_anansi-and-turtle.md

 Anansi waited on the rocks by the shore.
 Soon Turtle swam back up and said,
-“Oh Anansi, it is all ready now, please join me for dinner.”
+"Oh Anansi, it is all ready now, please join me for dinner."
 And
 Turtle dived down again and began to eat the green leaves he had for dinner.